Hope-Akpan1/Simple-quiz-app/README.md

 - [Example resource 1](https://developer.mozilla.org/en-US/) - This helped me for styling my css.
 I really liked this pattern and will use it going forward.
 - [Example resource 2](https://www.w3schools.com/) - This is an amazing website which helped me finally understand media query.
 I'd recommend it to anyone still learning this concept.
+[Example resource 3](https://www.freecodecamp.com/) - This is an amazing website which helped me finally understand JavaScript.
+I'd recommend it to anyone still learning this concept.

 ## Author